belzetrigger/domoticz-SignalDBus/README.md

     # wait for calling machine to get pin code, replace yyyyyy with the real code
     signal-cli -u +49xxx verify yyyyyy
     ```
+- downside is, that received attachments are stored in this user dir
 ### test and trust
 #### send
 - just send your self a message